sait-wbdv/fall-2021/src/courses/cpnt260/day02.md

 preload
   : fonts and absolutely necessary assets that you will be using preconnect
-  : CDN or resource for loading from another domain prefetch
+  : CDN or resource for loading from another domain. **this is the most commonly used code for linking fonts** prefetch
   : content that _may_ be needed for user interaction.
 It gets stuff prepped that we anticipate the user going to next